 Q: How do you practice self-care?

 For me, self-care is all about listening to how my body is feeling and giving myself time to relax and catch up on anything I feel like I’m missing out on.
 A lot of times people tend to ignore the red flags their bodies are signaling.
 [As for skin,] my skincare routine at the moment is very minimal.
-Once a month I get a dermal infusion facial from Glo Spa in Financial District.
+Once a month, I get a dermal infusion facial from Glo Spa in the Financial District.